Zhouscar/dendreatus-kingdom/README.md

 - [x] Low hunger effects
 - [x] Adding Sound (start sound, respawn sound, switch pages sound, harvest sound, switch item sound, sword swing sound, sword hit sound, eating sound) nmr

 - [ ] Waypoints

 - [ ] More signs

-# The streaming issue

-StreamingEnabled means that
-- when the renderable is passed from the server, the client can get undefined version of that
-- PVInstance in the client can randomly be removed and added without knowing whether it is being streamed in or out just added or removed

-My solution to this problem is this:
-- A new Component called ServerRenderable that tells the client that a model may not be streamed in but it exists
-- Renderable is now not replicated, ServerRenderable is replicated

-Rule
-- ServerRenderable should not be touched because it is only a component to communicate between client and server

-- Make sure animatable, human, physically equipping follows Renderable, because an entity can now exist but not streamed in
-- They are also no longer replicated but strictly follows Renderables

 # Post Demo